leobeosab/RyanWise.Me/content/projects/binary-keyboard.md

 +++
 author = "Ryan Wise"
-categories = ["Tools", "Hardware"] tags = ["arduino"] date = "2020-06-11"
+categories = ["Tools", "Hardware"] tags = ["arduino", "keyboard", "pcb"] date = "2023-01-02"
-description = "Use 0s and 1s to type like the most elitest keyboard user ever" featuredpath = "/assets/img/projects" featuredalt = "Binary Keyboard" featured = "binary_keyboard_new.jpg"
+description = "Use 0s and 1s to type like the most elitest keyboard user ever" featuredpath = "/assets/img/projects" featuredalt = "Binary Keyboard" featured = "binary_keyboard_main.jpeg"
 linktitle = ""
-title = "Binary Keyboard Project" type = "post"
+title = "Binary Keyboard"
+type = "post"

 +++

 ## A what?

-This is probably one of my most useless creations.
+This is a fun desk toy that could have use as a macro pad if you mapped macros to the 8 bits.
 It's a 2 key keyboard for the most tedious typing experience ever.
-Basically you type in 8 bits on once you hit the 8th one it will take the value of the byte and put the corresponding ascii code and output it to the connected computer.
-As an example:
+The keyboard will have you type 8 bits, on the 8th bit entered it will send the connected computer the correlated ASCII code.
+Thus being a technically fully functioning keyboard using 2 keys.

 ```
 01100001 = a